PrestaShop/prestashop.github.io/news/_posts/2020-12-09-pr-testing-on-prestashop.md

 It highly depends on the complexity of the PR!
 A small fix, with a clear issue and a clear “How to Test” description can take as little as fifteen minutes to test, while a huge migration PR can require several days.

-If a PR is really complex, or if the feature being implemented is large, there might be a second or even a third test by another QA specialist to validate it fully.
+If a PR is really complex, or if the feature being implemented is complex, there might be a second or even a third test by another QA specialist to validate it fully.

 ### Why does my Pull Request have both the “Waiting for author” and “Waiting for QA” labels  ?